PelionIoT/pelion-ready-example/README.md

 ## Porting to a new platform

 ### Requirements
-The hardware requirements for Mbed OS platforms to support Mbed Cloud Client as shown [here].
+The hardware requirements for Mbed OS platforms to support Mbed Cloud Client are shown [here](https://cloud.mbed.com/docs/current/cloud-requirements/index.html).

 In general, to start creating a secure connected product, you need a microcontroller that has the following features.
 *	RAM: 96K or more